 - Nurses get criticism from both supervisors and patients as well as families of patients.
 How do you handle criticism?
 What if the other person is less than tactful?
 Do you focus on the person criticizing you or the bigger issue at hand?

 Practice answering these and other tough questions.
 Show you’re a concerned problem solver.
 Nursing shortages can make an already stressful workplace even more so.
 How you handle the stress can make a difference for everyone involved.
+If you have a great way of handling stress like following good self-care or other tactics, this is actually a job experience discussion – so make sure you touch on it if prompted.
+Nursing job interviews questions that surface are only slightly different from the ‘tell me how you handled…’ type of questions.
+Craft your answers accordingly.

 Universal Interview Tips

 Mentally preparing for the kinds of nursing specific questions you may be asked is the most important step you can take to prepare for the interview but don’t overlook the other basics of a good job interview either.
+Wear close-toed shoes, be presentable, and have a copy of your resume (free of typos).

 If it’s a phone interview, your voice needs to exude warmth and confidence.
 And always, always, thank the employer for inviting you for an interview.
 Courtesy counts, especially in the nursing field where you will be dealing with the public on a daily basis.